Rockliffe Park (Hurworth): Ownership by Middlesbrough F.C. (1997-date)

 Following a period in which the area had been unused, Middlesbrough purchased Rockliffe Park in 1997.
 Following extensive research including visiting the academies of clubs like AFC Ajax, Middlesbrough finally developed Rockliffe Park training complex.
 It was constructed by Riverside Stadium builders Taylor Woodrow and cost £7 million.
 The complex was officially opened on 29 October 1998 by British Prime Minister Tony Blair.

 Following heavy rain in early September 2008, part of the Rockcliffe training complex flooded after the River Tees broke its banks, leaving an area the size of four football pitches under four feet of water.
 Billingham Synthonia and their reserve team also use the training facilities at Rockliffe.

 Facilities

 Rockliffe Park training complex currently resides in a 160 acre site.
 There are 8 full size pitches.

 The complex is used for Academy and Reserve team games by the football club as well as for training purposes.
 Indeed, England trained at the complex prior to their Euro 2004 qualifying match at the Riverside Stadium against Slovakia in 2003.

-Future
+Golf course

 In October 2006, Middlesbrough Football Club (in association with Rockcliffe Hall Developments) acquired 4 square kilometres of farmland adjacent to Rockliffe Hall.

 The club subsequently announced plans to build a £50 million golf course, including a luxury hotel at Rockliffe Hall and residential accommodation, and planning permission was given by Darlington Borough Council on 12 December 2006.
-When completed, this will create both the region's first five star hotel and Europe's longest golf course.
+The course would open in 2009.